jasonheller/Ursina-Drone-Sim/README.md

 	The drone simulator currently features only a small variety of things.
 (Listed below)
 	- [X] 3 different Flightmodes
-	- [X] Loading Map Name, Version and Description from a .JSON file, which can be selected in-game
+	- [X] Loading Custom Maps via a JSON File and an OBJ, FBX or .X Level.
 	- [ ]

 ### Future Ideas